-Egress paths for surface (service buildings) and underground facilities (tunnels and halls) have been conceptually designed to limit the travel path distances to egress shafts, stairways, and safe/fire rated corridors to the exterior and surface to a safe gathering location.
+Egress paths for surface (service buildings) and underground facilities (tunnels and halls) are conceptually designed to limit the travel path distances to egress shafts, stairways, and safe/fire rated corridors to the exterior and surface to a safe gathering location.
 See Section 3.1.4 of this volume for a general overview of fire protection and fire life/safety requirements.